Integral Alchemist

 $180.00

-The Integral Alchemist brand is dedicated to expanding human consciousness via the therapeutic properties of botanical compounds.
-The brand was born out of extensive research into the healing potential of DMT, a compound extracted from various plants and refined over years of psychedelic exploration and chemical study.
-Integral Alchemist now offers a broad selection of natural DMT products, subdivided into two distinctive lines: Mimosa and Acacia.
-A deeper look at DMT DMT, or N-dimethyltryptamine, is often likened to psychedelic substances such as LSD and magic mushrooms due to its similar effects.
-It is also known by various other names including Dimitri, Fantasia, and The Business Trip.
-American psychologist Timothy Leary famously described it as “the nuclear bomb of the psychedelic family“, emphasizing its potent hallucinogenic effects, even though they are short-lived.
-Several plants are known to contain DMT, including: Mimosa, Acacia, Desmodium, Mucuna, Lespedeza, Petalostylis, Psychotria viridis, Bulbous Canary Grass (Phalaris aquatica), Reed Canary Grass (Phalaris arundinacea), Prairie Bundleflower (Desmanthus illinoensis) and Diplopterys cabrerana.
-DMT products available at Herbs Customers interested in DMT will be pleased to discover that Herbs offers a variety of DMT-related products, including a Changa pre-roll and various vape cartridge options.
-INTEGRAL ALCHEMIST – ACACIA CHANGA PRE-ROLL INTEGRAL ALCHEMIST – MIMOSA- 1ML DMT VAPE CART Ingredients include: Mullein flower, lemon balm, spearmint, lavender, 90mg n-n-dimethyltryptamine (mimosa hostilis root bark) and 30mg Syrian rue harmalas (MAOI’s).
-The package includes 1 pre-roll.
+The Integral Alchemist brand is committed to enhancing human consciousness by leveraging the healing properties of plant-based compounds.
+The brand, which was established after comprehensive research into the medicinal potential of DMT extracted from various plants and refined through years of psychedelic exploration and chemical study, now provides an array of natural DMT products.
+These offerings are split into two distinctive categories: Mimosa and Acacia… Let’s delve deeper into DMT DMT, or N-dimethyltryptamine, is frequently likened to psychedelic substances like LSD and magic mushrooms due to its comparable effects.
+It is also recognized by various names including Dimitri, Fantasia, and The Business Trip.
+Renowned American psychologist Timothy Leary described it as “the nuclear bomb of the psychedelic family“, emphasizing its powerful hallucinogenic effects, albeit short-lived.
+Several plants are known to contain DMT, including Mimosa, Acacia, Desmodium, Mucuna, Lespedeza, Petalostylis, Psychotria viridis, Bulbous Canary Grass (Phalaris aquatica), Reed Canary Grass (Phalaris arundinacea), Prairie Bundleflower (Desmanthus illinoensis), and Diplopterys cabrerana.
+DMT products available at Herbs For those interested in DMT, Herbs offers a variety of DMT-related products, encompassing a Changa pre-roll and different vape cartridge options.
+INTEGRAL ALCHEMIST – ACACIA CHANGA PRE-ROLL INTEGRAL ALCHEMIST – MIMOSA- 1ML DMT VAPE CART Ingredients include: Mullien flower, lemon balm, spearmint, lavender, 90mg n-n-dimethyltryptamine (mimosa hostilis root bark), and 30mg Syrian rue harmalas (MAOI’s).
+Each package contains 1 pre-roll.
 Ingredients: 650mg of DMT acacia confusa root bark.
-The package includes 1 mL vape cart.
-About Acacia Changa Acacia plants, members of the pea family (Fabaceae), are comparable to other DMT-rich genera like Mimosa and Desmanthus.
+Each package contains 1 mL vape cart.
+About Acacia Changa Acacia plants, which are part of the pea family (Fabaceae), bear resemblance to other DMT-rich genera like Mimosa and Desmanthus.
 Acacia trees are a significant source of DMT compounds.
-Many species within this genus contain a blend of N, N-DMT, 5-MeO-DMT, bufotenin, and other related tryptamine alkaloids.
-This specific plant type is utilized by the brand to create Changa, a smokable blend that includes DMT and a monoamine oxidase inhibitor (MAO-I).
-This mixture, initially concocted by Australian psychonaut Julian Palmer, was developed as a solution to the challenges encountered when smoking highly potent freebase DMT in the late ’90s.
-The presence of an MAO-I inhibits the rapid breakdown of DMT in the human body, enabling users to experience its transformative effects.
-DMT, without the immediate and potent onset, offers DMT is often seen as a more gentle option for those who are looking for a profound but manageable experience or who wish to achieve deep insights with smaller doses.
-The Mimosa genus, a part of the Fabaceae family, includes over 400 unique species, many of which are known for their high DMT content.
-Notably, Mimosa hostilis and Mimosa pudica are utilized in the preparation of ayahuasca or for DMT extraction.
-Once known as Mimosa tenuiflora, Mimosa hostilis holds approximately 1.7% N,N,DMT in its dried root bark by weight.
-Although DMT is also present in the stem bark, the concentration is considerably less, around 0.3%.
-Mimosa is a favored choice for homemade DMT extraction due to its extensive availability, inherent safety, and rapid growth.
-Vaporizing is an easy way to consume DMT.
-This method gives users the ability to regulate the dose and strength of their experience by altering the frequency and volume of their inhalation.
-Vaping results in a quicker onset of psychedelic effects, intensifying the immersive nature of the experience and allowing for deeper interaction with the effects of the substance.
-DMT’s effects can differ from person to person.
-Common experiences often involve rapidly moving through brightly lit tunnels filled with shapes, experiencing a sense of detachment from one’s own body, or noticing a significant shift in perception.
-There is a growing interest in investigating DMT’s therapeutic potential beyond its recreational use, particularly its impact on serotonin levels.
-Initial research suggests it could be advantageous for treating conditions such as depression, stress, and anxiety.
-A study explored the intense experiences reported during a DMT trip.
-This detailed analysis involved 39 mentally healthy participants who were asked to describe their DMT experiences.
-A striking 94% of the participants remembered interacting with sentient beings.
-While a large majority (81%) reported visual encounters with these beings, others described a deep sense of presence, often depicted as a widespread consciousness.
-These DMT entities, frequently described as wise and empathetic, are often referred to as ‘machine elves’ within DMT communities.
-Interestingly, 33% of participants claimed to have received messages during their DMT journey.
-DMT and LSD (lysergic acid diethylamide) share structural similarities, leading to the interaction between DMT and 5HT2A receptors to trigger their respective psychedelic effects.
-Despite both substances causing similar effects, DMT is particularly known for its extraordinary psychoactive potency.
-DMT Side Effects: What to Expect (healthline.com) DMT is more frequently linked with out-of-body experiences than LSD.
-Psilocybin typically results in a significant “body high” as opposed to the more visual and disassociating effects of DMT.
-The Best DMT Vapes and Pre-Rolls Available for Purchase Online For those in pursuit of an unmatched journey, href=”https://www.healthline.com/health/what-is-dmt#how-to-take”>DMT Administration: Guidance on Usage (healthline.com)
+Many species in this genus contain a combination of N, N-DMT, 5-MeO-DMT, bufotenin, and other related tryptamine alkaloids.
+This particular type of plant is utilized by the brand to create Changa, a smokable blend that incorporates DMT and a monoamine oxidase inhibitor (MAO-I).
+This mixture, originally formulated by Australian psychonaut Julian Palmer, was introduced as a resolution for the challenges faced when smoking highly potent freebase DMT in the late 1990s.
+The addition of an MAO-I inhibits the rapid breakdown of DMT in the human body, enabling users to fully appreciate its transformative effects.
+While DMT offers a less immediate and potent onset, it DMT is a viable choice for those desiring a gentler experience or aiming for a significant ‘breakthrough’ at lower doses.
+Belonging to the Fabaceae family, the Mimosa genus encompasses over 400 unique species, a number of which are abundant in DMT.
+Mimosa hostilis and Mimosa pudica are particularly renowned for their use in the production of ayahuasca or DMT extraction.
+Formerly identified as Mimosa tenuiflora, Mimosa hostilis has approximately 1.7% N,N,DMT in its dried root bark by weight.
+DMT is also present in the stem bark, but at a significantly lesser concentration of 0.3%.
+Mimosa is a preferred choice for DIY DMT extraction due to its broad availability, inherent safety, and quick growth.